20170220_ASL_044_0.jpg

-American Sign Language Certificate
+American Sign Language Certificate (Undergraduate)

-With the American Sign Language (ASL) Certificate in Temple’s College of Public Health, you will develop intermediate-level skills in the widely used language of the deaf in the U.S. and Canada.
+With the American Sign Language (ASL) certificate in Temple’s Christopher M. Barnett College of Public Health, you will develop intermediate-level skills in the widely used language of the deaf in the U.S. and Canada.
 You will also learn about American Deaf culture and gain valuable insight for future encounters with individuals who are deaf in professional and social contexts.
 This certificate program allows you to build foundational skills in ASL for additional education in ASL-English interpreting or education of individuals who are D/deaf or hearing impaired.

 This sign language certificate is particularly useful for students majoring in